Vision and Mission

 Financial Literacy & Inclusion Committee

-Indah Sitoresmi, Mega Finance
+Indah Sitoresmi, Indodana Multi Finance

 Gayatri Handari Kusumawardhani KH, Home Credit Indonesia